home-assistant/developers.home-assistant/docs/config_entries_options_flow_handler.md

 ---
-title: Options Flow Handlers
+title: Integration Configuration Options
+sidebar_label: Configuration Options
 ---

+> This option is currently only available for built-in components.

+An integration that is configured via a config entry can expose options to the user to allow tweaking behavior of the integration, like which devices or locations should be integrated.

 Config Entry Options uses the [Data Flow Entry framework](data_entry_flow_index.md) to allow users to update a config entries options.
 Components that want to support config entry options will need to define a Options Flow Handler.

 ## Options support

-For a component to support options it needs to have an `async_get_options_flow` method in its config flow handler.
+For an integration to support options it needs to have an `async_get_options_flow` method in its config flow handler.
 Calling it will return an instance of the components options flow handler.

 ```python
 @staticmethod